 Example 1

 Suppose a user lands on the blog post for the first time, so this user generates first_visit, session_start, and page_view, after that a user spends 7310 milliseconds of engagement time reading the article before meeting the scroll 50% (second event), and after that, he reads the rest of the article and generates additional engagement time of 11586 and meets 90% of the page scroll.
-After reading the whole article, the user leaves the website, and because of that, GA4 receives “user_engagement” event that collects the total engagement time after 90% scroll, which equals 1000 for this case.
+After reading the whole article, the user leaves the website, and because of that, GA4 receives a “user_engagement” event that collects the total engagement time after 90% scroll, which equals 1000 for this case.

 lands on home pagefirst_visit, page_view, session_startN/A